The Baltic Course

 Good for Business

-Sales of the Finnish-owned fast food chain Hesburger in the Baltic states reached EUR 58 mln in 2016, the company announced LETA/BNS.
+On the 18th of January, Lithuania's Cabinet of Ministers approved two separate PPP police infrastructure projects in Kaunas and Panevezys.
+The approval gives a green light to the Police Department under the Ministry of the Interior to commence tendering procedures as soon as the necessary preparations have been completed.

-Keyword tags: Baltic, EU – Baltic States, Financial Services, Foodstuff, Good for Business, Investments, Markets and Companies
+Keyword tags: Construction, Good for Business, Investments, Lithuania, Markets and Companies

 Baltic States: News & Analytics